 The Churches of Britain and Ireland

 Baptist Church (1828).
 The congregation was established in 1747, and the first Baptist Chapel built in 1789.
-Altered and enlarged several times, a new larger church centre (photo here) was added to the rear of the chapel in the 1980's, and the last service held in the old chapel in 1988. © Janet Gimber (2012).
+Altered and enlarged several times, a new larger Baptist Church Centre was added to the rear of the chapel in the 1980's, and the last service held in the old chapel in 1988. © Janet Gimber (2012).
+Baptist Church Centre on Gillingstool.
+ST 63940 90021. © Carole Sage (2018).
 Link.
 A good history.
 Grade II listed.

 Christ the King (R.C.) on Castle Street, which replaced an earlier church in St. Mary Street.
 Another view.
 ST 63611 90245.
 Both © Janet Gimber (2012).
 Another view, and the "Prayer Garden", both © Carole Sage (2017).
 Link.
 Some history here, including interior photos of the old and new churches.

 The former Crossways Chapel on Crossways Lane.
 Originally Congregational/Independent, it dates from 1837, and closed circa 1954.
 Subsequently used as a theatrical store, and an artists studio, it has since been converted to residential use.
 ST 65749 91126. © Carole Sage (2017).
 Link.

 Part of the former 16th century Free Grammar School has a churchy look about it (at the right of the photo), but Carole has been unable to establish if it definitely was a chapel or not.
 Certainly the school had connections with St. Mary, and vicars and curates from the church were masters of the school on occasion.
 Now known as The Hatch (a Camphill Community Home), it is grade II listed.
 ST 63431 90446. © Carole Sage (2018).

 Kingdom Hall of Jehovah's Witnesses off Crispin Lane.
 The date of building is uncertain, but it was there by 2012.
 ST 63941 90079. © Carole Sage (2017).